Procurement Management – Don’t Forget Your Inter-Company Resources

 As a Program or, Project Leader, you need think about ALL procurements by the program / project team including inter-company resources that will cost the program and/or project funds.
 I like to gain resource commitments as early as possible by determining:

-1. What will be provided by outside resources?
-2. Who will do it (and when)?
-3. What financial obligations will the program/project incur for those resources? and, 4.
-What management commitments are required to secure the resources (so they are available when required)?
+- What management commitments are required to secure the resources (so they are available when required)?

 In addition, make sure the commitments for the resources match the program/project terms with the stakeholder/client.
 If the program/project terms are fixed price, then make sure you have fixed price commitments from your outside resources (both external and inter-company).

 If you follow these hints, you will find that you will have fewer inter-company resources surprises on your program and projects.